The Lighting Patch Editor

 Name.
 Names must be unique within a workspace, and can contain letters, numbers, and spaces only.

 Address(es).
 This column displays the DMX address or addresses for the instrument.
 You can double click to edit the address.
 If the instrument requires multiple addresses, enter only the starting address.
 Although multiple instruments cannot be assigned to the same address, QLab will allow you to enter an address which is already used.
 Instruments with conflicting addresses will be highlighted in red, and those instruments will not work until the conflict is solved.
+Without an applicable license installed, any instruments using more than the freely allowed 16 addresses will also be hilighted in red.

 Note.
 For your notational pleasure.